-Map Academy does not discriminate on the basis of sex and strictly prohibits sex discrimination, including sex-based harassment, in any education program or activity that it operates, including in admission and employment.
-Map Academy does not discriminate on the basis of pregnancy or pregnancy-related conditions in its educational programs and employment activities.
-Title IX of the Education Amendments of 1972; M.G.L. c.
-151B; M.G.L. c.
-151C; M.G.L. c.
-76, § 5.
-Map Academy's policy of nondiscrimination extends to students, staff, the general public, and individuals with whom it does business; no person shall be excluded from or discriminated against in employment, admissions, or in obtaining the advantages, privileges, and courses of study of such public school on account of sex.
+Map Academy does not tolerate discrimination against students, parents, employees, or the general public on the basis of sex.
+Map Academy is also committed to maintaining a school environment free of harassment based on sex, including harassment based on gender, sexual orientation, gender identity, pregnancy or parenting status.
+Map Academy's policy of nondiscrimination extends to students, staff, the general public, and individuals with whom it does business; no person shall be excluded from or discriminated against in employment, admission to Map Academy or in obtaining the advantages, privileges, and courses of study of such public school on account of sex.